-To underscore the importance of having uninsured motorist coverage, consider that about one in eight drivers on the road in 2015 was uninsured, according to the latest data from the Insurance Research Council (IRC).
-The nationwide uninsured motorist (UM) rate increased from 12.3 percent in 2010 to 13 percent in 2015.
-Uninsured motorist rates varied substantially among individual states, ranging from 4.5 percent in Maine to 26.7 percent in Florida.
+To underscore the importance of having uninsured motorist coverage, consider that about one in eight drivers on the road in 2019 was uninsured, according to the latest data from the Insurance Research Council (IRC).
+The national uninsured motorist rate is 12.6%, but ranges dramatically by state.

 New Jersey had the lowest uninsured motorist rate (3.1%) and Mississippi had the highest (29.4%).

 The nationwide uninsured motorist (UM) rate increased only 1.2 percentage points from 2015 to 2019, but some states had significantly higher increases: